Rackerlacker/my-first-pc-build/README.md

 I learnt that GPU sag brackets do not need to be expensive, and temporary solutions can work.
 My bracket was made from LEGO.

 I learnt that the PC will take extra long to POST the first time you turn it on.
+This happens because the motherboard performs hardware checks and memory training.

 ---